Paulsenik/inputsink/README.md

 - Media-Control (Play, Volume)
 - System-Control (PC-Sleep, Log out)

-## Current Project
+## State of this Project
+[!IMPORTANT]
 This project is under construction and just a concept developed in Java.

-If Successful, the Project will be converted into a more Low-Level Application.
+If useful enough, the project will be converted into a more low-level application for more fine-control input handling.